AnnikaStein/SkewbSkills/README.md

 "MainWindow.py" on your machine using Python 3.

-If I'm informed correctly, it should already be possible for linux users to run python files, only the package 'PyQt5' has to be installed besides the standard libraries (in our case: 'random', 'sys' and 'os').
+If I'm informed correctly, it should already be possible for linux users to run python files, but the package 'PyQt5' has to be installed.

+# Update your version

+Updating your version of SkewbSkills is pretty easy.
+Just download the newest .zip-folder and remove the previous one.
+It's also possible to use more than one version on the same device, if you do not mix the files into one folder or randomly copy/paste from one to another version.

+If you have modified your scrambles and want to use them in your updated version of SkewbSkills, download the newest version and only change each scramble file you have overwritten with your own algs.
+In newer versions, the files might be located in other folders, but they will be named the same way as before.

 # Usage
-After opening SkewbSkills, type 'H' or choose Help from the menubar to get (almost) the same instructions as below.
+After opening SkewbSkills, type "H" or choose Help from the menubar to get (almost) the same instructions as below.
+You can close every window inside SkewbSkills by pressing ESCAPE.

 ## Starting Window
 Choose any from the different practicing modes, by pressing the corresponding button or key, respectively.
 A new window appears, the starting window closes.
-Note: the First Layer Trainer might take some time to open, so be a little patient.
+*Note*: the First Layer Trainer might take some time to open, so be a little patient (especially for v1.0 users).

 ## First Layer Trainer
 There's a slider to define the length of the scrambles, you can choose